 If you are particularly blister prone, practice various techniques at home.
 Cutting and placing the patch on the surface of the skin can be the most frustrating part of the process during a race.
 The tape is sticky and adheres to itself and to your fingers.
 You’re in a hurry.
 You’re sweaty and dirty.
 And you’re working in a dirty, dusty environment.
-Finding a routine and learning some simple skills goes a long way to making the process smoother and faster in race conditions.
+Finding a routine and learning simple skills makes the process smoother and faster in race conditions.
 As with any other skill, practice makes perfect!

 What a Running Blister Kit Should Contain

-This small assortment of products will be enough to fix minor and moderate blisters out in the field and keep you moving.
+This assortment will be enough to fix minor and moderate blisters in the field and keep you moving.
 It is neither a substitute for a full medical kit nor what you would use to treat skin injuries after a race.

 - Adhesive felt sheet or moleskin